 This is sometimes referred to as net-working capital (NWC).
 It refers to the difference between the company’s current assets (such as cash, accounts receivable (customers’ unpaid bills) and inventory of raw materials and finished products) and current liabilities (such as accounts payable).
 In simpler terms, this is the value of the required funds that the company needs to retain to be able to repay debts and other business-related expenses.
 Many factors determine this requirement.

-To calculate how much working capital required, use the following formula,
+To calculate how much working capital is required, use the following formula,

 Working capital = Current Assets – Current Liabilities